obitech21/Password-Strength-Checker-with-Python/README.md

 # Conclusion

 This was a fun project and I learned more about using strings and adding encryption in Python.
-Organizations should advise employees to use strong passwords that contain a mix of letters, numbers and special characters.
-This is to ensure that confidential information is protected and to reduce the likelihood of a security breach.
+Organizations should advise employees to use strong passwords that contain a mix of letters, numbers and special characters to reduce the likelihood of a security breach.